Top Reasons to Invest in Real Estate vs Stocks

 Risks

-If the last four years have taught investors anything, it’s the importance of resilience in an investment asset.
-While it’s important for investors to find competitive returns, security is just as important and even a main priority.
+If the last few years have taught investors anything, it’s the importance of resilience in an investment asset.
+While it’s important for investors to find competitive returns, security is just as important and even a main priority for many.

+During the pandemic, stock prices were significantly impacted.
 UK property, on the other hand, was relatively unaffected.
-While it did see challenges, low interest rates and government intervention helped sustain the market.
+While it did see challenges, government intervention helped sustain the market.
 This meant that property prices reached their highest point on record, further boosted by pent-up demand and a chronic undersupply of property across the country.

 As a physical asset, buy-to-let property has always been relatively popular with the risk averse, especially when we consider stocks vs real estate.
-Despite the ongoing uncertainty around inflation and rising interest rates, property prices are expected to rise by 20% over the next five years – highlighting the stability of the asset.
+Despite the ongoing uncertainty around inflation and rising interest rates, property prices across the UK are expected to increase by an average of 8.9% by 2027 – highlighting the stability of the asset.
+Key regions such as London and the Midlands, and city hubs such as Birmingham and Manchester, are set to far exceed this 8.9% prediction.

 Flexibility